worldbank/gld/Support/B - Country Survey Details/MAR/ENE/Geographic Information.md

 # Geographic Information

 ## Region changes
-In 2015, Morocco underwent a comprehensive reorganization of its regional boundaries, changing from 16 to 12 regions (see map below).
-This reorganization was not a mere adjustment of a few regions but a complete overhaul, affecting the entire country with the exception of the Ed Dakhla-Oued ed Dahab region, which retained its provincial composition.
+In 2015, Morocco underwent a comprehensive reorganization of its regional boundaries, changing from 16 to 12 regions (see maps below).
+This reorganization was not a mere adjustment of a few regions but a complete overhaul, affecting the entire country with the exception of the *Oued Ed-Dahab-Lagouira* region, which retained its provincial composition but switched its region name to *Ed Dakhla-Oued ed Dahab*.
 This significant change was proposed by the Commission consultative de la régionalisation in 2010, aiming to foster decentralization and enhance regional autonomy across Morocco.

 ![Map](Utilities/Morocco_map.PNG)

-In the Morocco ENE survey data, the region codes have been altered significantly with no relation to the prior codes.
+In the Morocco ENE survey data, the region codes have been altered significantly and have no relation to the prior codes.
+In the map above, for instance, the region *Ed Dakhla-Oued ed Dahab*, while keeping the same area coverage, was recoded from "12" to "1".
 To ensure comparability over time, users are advised to use the `subnatid1_prev` variable beginning with the 2015 data when the new regional classification was adopted.

 Below is a summary table of the new regions, highlighting their source regions or provinces and the specific changes made: